Valentyk/ISI/README.md

   - Collection of signal from quadrant detector
   - Simple Basler camera controler
   - Multiple main funcitons for different purposes that connect tools above for the usecase I needed
-  - .zip file containing virtual enviroment that I used with all the scripts

 Hopefully in the future the code will have better documentation comments but right now I am overwhelmed by other tasks.